CCB-SB/plsdb/README.md

         - Compute pairwise distances between plasmids using Mash
         - Compute embedding using UMAP
             - Requires ca. 42Gb for ca. 37.6K sequences
+    - Annotate using ABRicate:
+        - BLASTn search in DBs provided by ABRicate
+        - Hits are processed and filtered, and collected in one file
-- Create an info table containing:
+- Create info table:
     - Record information
         - Sequence length and GC content
         - Taxonomic information